 The elections rules and schedules are available from the Chief Returning Officer for positions to be elected at NUS Scotland Conference, in the Election Schedule and Rules document.

-Nominations for the positions of President, Vice President (Education, Vice President (Communities), Executive Representatives and Asylum and Refugee Officer closed on Friday 10 February 2017.
-As there were no valid nominations for Vice President (Communities) by the deadline, nominations were re-opened and will now close at 17:00 on Friday 17 February 2017.
+Nominations for the positions of President, Vice President (Education), Vice President (Communities), Executive Representatives and Asylum and Refugee Officer will open on Monday 8 January 2018 and close at 12 noon on Thursday 1 February 2018.

 Information will be made available in advance of the liberation and section conferences.